-Additional priorities defined by SIW for this Region 10 Service Area only:
+Additional priority defined by SIW for this Region 10 Service Area only:

-Southern Indiana Works has identified two additional populations to include in Adult Priority services under WIOA.
+Southern Indiana Works has identified an additional population to include in Adult Priority services under WIOA.

-- 1) SIW understands that digital literacy is a fundamental skill required by local and regional businesses to be successful in employment.
+1) SIW understands that digital literacy is a fundamental skill required by local and regional businesses to be successful in employment.
 These skills are as vital as math and reading in the global economy.
 SIW and our partners will assess individuals for digital literacy using the Northstar Digital Literacy System.
-Participants will be required to take an assessment for: a) Basic Computer Skills, Internet Basics, Using Email, Windows).
-If participants cannot successfully pass the automated scale for these assessments, they will be considered below digital literacy functioning level and will be considered adult priority eligible. - 2) Underemployed adults that are employed but not meeting economic levels that provide self-sufficiency, or those that have taken emergency transition jobs that underutilize their knowledge, skills, and abilities are a population identified by SIW to target as adult priority defined as any one of the following: - Individuals employed less than full-time who are seeking full-time employment; (Full- time is 30 hours or more); or - Individuals who are employed who meet the definition of a low-income individual in WIOA sec.
-3 - Individuals who are employed, but whose current job earnings are not at least 75% of previous employment - Individuals who are employed but earning less than our target wage of \$16.00 - Individuals who are receiving community assistance that is determined by financial eligibility - Individuals who are not employed in a demand occupation as identified by the SIW High Demand Targeted Occupations.
+Participants will be required to take an assessment for: a) Basic Computer Skills, Internet Basics, Using Email, and Windows.
+If participants cannot successfully pass the automated scale for these assessments, they will be considered below digital literacy functioning level and will be considered adult priority eligible.

+USDOL envisions that giving priority of service to public assistance recipients, low-income individuals, or basic skills deficient individuals means ensuring that at least 75% of the participants receiving individualized career and training services in the Adult program are from at least one of the three priority groups.